llama-risk/docs-gho/docs/concepts/how-gho-works/interest-rate-discount-model.md

 The configuration of the discount rate is controlled by Aave Governance.

-### For each stkAAVE there will be a discount on the borrowing rate for 100 GHO
+### For each stkAAVE there is a discount on the borrowing rate for 100 GHO

-For each stkAAVE, a user will receive a 30% discount on interest for 100 GHO, at an interest rate of 1.5%.
-If a user stakes 1 AAVE and borrows 100 GHO, they have borrowed the maximum amount of GHO available to them at a discount.
-Their interest rate is 30% of 1.5% → 1.06%.
+For each stkAAVE, a user can receive a 30% discount on interest for 100 GHO.
+If an interest rate is equal to 1.5% and a user stakes 1 AAVE and borrows 100 GHO, they have borrowed the maximum amount of GHO available to them at a discount.
+Their discounted interest rate is 30% of 1.5% → 1.06%.
 If a user instead borrows 200 GHO, 100 of that GHO will be at a 1.06% interest rate and 100 of the GHO will be at a 1.5% interest rate.
 Their effective interest rate will be 1.28%.

 The community decision on the interest rate and discount rate can be found [here](https://snapshot.org/#/aave.eth/proposal/0xb413a17004875443fa3dcf90b07e249b5c4592a760b6daf7b06909131f9fc30c)